google/tamperchrome/README.md

 ![replay](https://sirdarckcat.github.io/images/replay.png)

 Note that if you modify the request, then a new request will be generated, which in turn you will be allowed to modify.
 So make sure to leave at least one request unmodified so the requests stop showing up.

+# NOTE

+This is not an official Google product.